A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 Coño

-Coño is a Spanish slang word used in Cuba and other Spanish-speaking countries, especially around the Caribbean and Venezuela.
+In Spanish slang, coño is a word used mostly in Cuba and other Spanish-speaking countries, especially around the Caribbean and Venezuela.

-The word coño is used as an exclamation word or a way to express excitement or surprise about something.
+In Cuban Spanish, coño is used as an exclamation word or to express excitement or surprise about something.

 The exact meaning of coño in Spanish is hard to determine.
 The literal translation is pussy, but the meanings in the Spanish language vary far beyond this simple translation.